akka/akka/akka-docs/src/main/paradox/typed/mailboxes.md

 When an actor is created, the `ActorRefProvider` first determines the dispatcher which will execute it.
 Then the mailbox is determined as follows:

- 1. If the actor's deployment configuration section contains a `mailbox` key then that names a configuration section describing the mailbox type to be used.
+ 1. If the actor's deployment configuration section contains a `mailbox` key, this refers to a configuration section describing the mailbox type.
  2. If the actor's `Props` contains a mailbox selection then that names a configuration section describing the mailbox type to be used.
 This needs to be an absolute config path, for example `myapp.special-mailbox`, and is not nested inside the `akka` namespace.